-Principle 8: Undertake initiatives to promote greater environmental responsibility.
+Principle 8: Undertake initiatives to promote greater environmental responsibility

-- Work with international organizations and initiatives, such as World Business Council for Sustainable Development, German Climate Service Center, ISO and Chalmers University's Swedish Life Cycle Center. - ABB has implemented new and strengthened protocol for auditing of suppliers' environmental performance. - ABB's ongoing Access to Electricity rural electrification programs in India and Tanzania. - ABB is investigating environmental impact of logistics and business air travel, as part of sustainability objectives.
+- Work with international organizations and initiatives, such as the World Business Council for Sustainable Development, German Climate Service Center, ISO and Chalmers University's Swedish Life Cycle Center. - ABB has implemented new and strengthened protocol for auditing of suppliers' environmental performance, auditing 121 suppliers and training more than 1,000 suppliers during 2012. - ABB's ongoing Access to Electricity rural electrification programs in India and Tanzania. - ABB is investigating environmental impact of logistics and business air travel, as part of sustainability objectives.

-Principle 9: Encourage the development and diffusion of environmentally friendly technologies.
+Principle 9: Encourage the development and diffusion of environmentally friendly technologies

 - Covered by Code of Conduct and Principle 5 of ABB Environmental Policy. - Energy-efficient products and renewable energy equipment identified as key driver for ABB's business opportunities.
-More than 50 percent of research efforts are aimed at increasing energy efficiency. - Transfer of technologies and best practices between countries to ensure same level of environmental performance throughout Group. - Group-wide list of prohibited substances for products and processes strengthened in 2007.
-The phasing out of hazardous substances is part of ABB sustainability objectives. - ABB GATE model for product and process development contains defined steps for considering improvements in environmental and safety performance.
+More than 50 percent of research efforts are aimed at increasing energy efficiency. - Transfer of technologies and best practices between countries to ensure same level of environmental performance throughout Group. - Group-wide list of prohibited substances for products and processes strengthened in 2007, and continually reviewed and updated since then.
+The phasing out of hazardous substances is part of ABB sustainability objectives. - ABB GATE model for product and process development contains defined steps for considering improvements in environment and safety performance.